Online supermarkets in China

 Online supermarkets in China are shopping websites that offer grocery buyers a complete shopping solution from a single online platform.
-The emphasis on these sites is to provide consumers all the products they would normally find on a supermarket shop floor, but delivered direct to the house or office door.
+The emphasis on these sites is to provide consumers all the products they would normally find on a supermarket shop floor but delivered directly to the house or office door.
 Customers pay for goods with popular online payment systems such as Alipay, or by bank transfer, or cash on delivery.

-Some online grocers such as Yihaodian (also known as The No 1 Store) and Dingdong Maicai deliver to customers directly from their distribution centers, other providers such as Auchan employ staff to pick goods from store shelves which are then delivered to customers.
+Some online grocers, such as Yihaodian (also known as The No 1 Store) and Dingdong Maicai deliver to customers directly from their distribution centers, other providers such as Auchan employ staff to pick goods from store shelves which are then delivered to customers.